dxw/password-check/readme.txt

 Step 1:

-If you're okay with all passwords being sent to haveibeenpwned.com, you can skip this step.
+If you want all passwords to be sent to haveibeenpwned.com, you can skip this step.

 However, if you want to use your own API, set the `PASSWORD_CHECK_URL` constant in your `wp-config.php` file.
 Example: